swt30/thesis/chapters/02-eos/02-eos.md

 In generating a final grid of densities, I used logarithmic spacing on both axes to reflect the fact that the density surface has its interesting features at lower temperatures and pressures.

 A representation of the final water EOS is shown in [@fig:eos-density].

+![Density of my final water equation of state.
+  Here I show the density variation across the entire pressure--temperature range.
+  The density of water is more strongly affected by pressure across the range I consider, but temperature also affects its density too, especially across the liquid--vapour phase boundary and in the supercritical region.
+](eos-density){#fig:eos-density}

 ### The phase structure of water